A Scottish and Yorkshire Country Christmas Holiday House Party

 Pre-tour - December 13th - Arrive into Manchester International Airport and use the day to get over your jetlag and get rested up for the start of the tour on the following morning.

-Day 1 – December 14th – This morning we start our adventure at our Manchester International Airport accommodation.
+Day 1 – December 14th – This morning we start our adventure at our Manchester accommodation.
 We then make our way into Manchester City to visit the Manchester Christmas Market.
 The, original, biggest and - arguably - the best Christmas Market in the Country makes an ideal destination for a festive outing.
 Some 300 Beautifully Crafted Stalls offer mouth-watering International Food, Drinks and Finely Crafted Yuletide Gifts in the heart of the buzzing city centre.
 After thoroughly enjoying all that this Festive Market has to offer we make our way just short way out of the city to one of my very favourite tearooms to enjoy a Festive Afternoon Tea before we then make our way north to our Yorkshire Cottage where we will spend our first week together.
 We will travel north alongside the Lake District National Park and through the Yorkshire Dales National Park to get settled into our lovely cottage.
 Tonight we will have a Family Style Welcoming Buffet Supper.
 Dinner and Overnight Yorkshire.
 (B,L,D)

-Day 2 - December 15th - Today is a Tale of Two Trains in the Yorkshire Dales.
-We first join the Embsay Bolton Abbey Steam Railway and join the train at Bolton Abbey Station.
-The fires are lit at Bolton Abbey station, and the Refreshment Room and Buffet Cars will be bulging with mince pies and other seasonal fare and festive decorations will be all around.
-Our journey will of course include Santa as well as Mince Pies, Mulled Wine and Entertainment.
-As we are so close a visit to Bolton Priory is in order.
-At the heart of Bolton Abbey Estate lies the Priory Church and Ruins of an Augustinian Priory in its beautiful riverside setting.
-The canons lived and worshipped here from 1154 until 1539 when the dissolution of the monasteries stripped the Priory of its assets.
-We then stop in the dales for a Festive Afternoon Tea before an evening journey on the Polar Express to take us to the North Pole!
+Day 2 - December 15th - This morning we stop in Harrogate for their famous Christmas Market complete with festive shopping opportunities from an eclectic mix of local traders and traditional European Christmas stalls.Among the many stalls and entertainments will be arts and crafts from artisan creators, mouth-watering treats for customers to sample or purchase, festive decorations for your home and a range of unique gift ideas for you to choose from, or just treat yourself amid the busy Christmas preparations.
+In addition to the chance to enjoy a truly Harrogate Christmas shopping experience, there will be music and entertainment to add to the perfect Christmas atmosphere.
+We then stop in the Yorkshire Dales National Park for a Festive Afternoon Tea before an evening journey on the Polar Express to take us to the North Pole!
 We will get to meet all the characters from the film including the Conductor, the Singing Chefs, the Hobo and of course Father Christmas.
 Throughout the journey you will tangle with the Caribou, see the magic of the Northern Lights and have the story of the Polar Express told you by the Singing Chefs.
 Cookies and Hot Chocolate before arriving at the North Pole to meet Santa Claus.
 Then we make our way back home.
 Overnight Yorkshire.
 (B,L)

 Day 4 - December 17th - As we are staying in such a beautiful home and area we will just be staying in and around the house today.
 Rudby Hall is a Grade II listed Georgian Mansion rests in the idyllic countryside of Skutterskelfe near Hutton Rudby, North Yorkshire and was built in 1838 for the daughter of King William IV and is Yorkshire's Finest Stately Hall.
 This elegant, tranquil retreat has 5 exquisite reception rooms, several luxury en suite bedrooms, stunning grounds and views of the North Yorkshire Moors makes this a magical setting for a relaxing stay.
 Designed for holidays with your friends and family, you can relax in your very own private stately home with a large sociable kitchen, cosy lounge, private bar and three stunning reception rooms.
 While we take Afternoon Tea in the Lounge we will draw names for our Christmas Gifts to each other.
 Then you may want to take a winter's walk in the moors.
 We are very near to fabulous towns including Thirsk and Middlesbrough, and even the East Yorkshire coast around 30 miles away.
 Northallerton and Darlington rest within easy touring distance.
 The Spa town of Harrogate and the City of York, with the beautiful Minster, are approximately an hour’s drive away.
 Informal dinner of Soup, Bread and Salad Supper along with afternoon tea leftovers.
 Overnight Yorkshire.
 (B,L,D)